 When Should I Call the Doctor About Lochia?

-You should call your doctor if you experience persistent bright red bleeding beyond three days, pass large clots, soak more than one pad per hour, or notice foul-smelling discharge.
-Don’t hesitate; your health matters.
+Call your doctor if you experience persistent bright red bleeding beyond three days, pass large clots, soak more than one pad per hour, or notice foul-smelling discharge.
+Your health matters, so don’t wait.

 What Are the Red Flags of Lochia?

-If you notice bright red lochia after three days, large clots, soaking through pads quickly, foul-smelling discharge, or symptoms like dizziness, don’t hesitate—reach out to your doctor immediately.
-Your well-being’s at stake.
+Red flags include bright red lochia after day three, large clots, soaking through pads quickly, foul-smelling discharge, or symptoms like dizziness.
+Reach out to your doctor immediately if any of these occur.

 How to Know if Lochia Is Infected?